charles-cowart/StoryEngine3/README.md

 python main.py --output sessions/my_session.yaml
 ```

-Quit with `/quit`, `/exit`, `quit`, or `exit`.
+Quit with `/quit`, `/q`.
 The session is automatically saved on quit or Ctrl+C.

 ## Design notes

 - `Session` stores every user/assistant message in an append-only `messages` list.
 - Summaries are stored in `summaries` and never replace raw messages.
-- Rolling summarization window size is 10 messages:
+- Rolling summarization window size is 20 messages:
-  - While unsummarized messages are `<= 10`, they are sent raw.
+  - While unsummarized messages are `<= 20`, they are sent raw.
-  - When unsummarized messages become `> 10`, the oldest 10 are folded into a new rolling summary.
+  - When unsummarized messages become `> 20`, the oldest 20 are folded into a new rolling summary.
   - Future model calls send system prompt + rolling summary + remaining unsummarized messages.
+  - The value can be changed at compile-time.
 - YAML persistence includes metadata and enough state to reconstruct context boundaries.

 ## Example YAML shape